-Science brought Dr. Mayrose Salvador out of poverty in rural Philippines.
+Science brought Dr. Mayrose Salvador out of poverty in the rural Philippines.
 Now she's paying it forward by making science education accessible, hands-on and most importantly, fun through Pueblo Science.

 Salvador and Goh founded Pueblo Science in 2010, a non-profit organization based in Toronto that delivers programs designed to make science interesting to children through active hands-on learning experiences, discovery, experimentation and problem-solving opportunities, thereby advancing science literacy.

 The poor villages (pueblos) in the Philippines were top of mind when coming up with a name, thus “Pueblo Science” was born.
-In an exclusive with Canadian Filipino Net (CFNet), co-founder and executive director Salvador relates, “We wanted the children in these communities to get the same opportunities as the students in the cities in getting access to quality science education.”
+In an exclusive with Canadian Filipino Net (CFNet), co-founder and executive director Salvador relate, “We wanted the children in these communities to get the same opportunities as the students in the cities in getting access to quality science education.”

-Growing up poor in northern Philippines, Salvador shares with CFNet, “My parents only finished elementary school but worked really hard for me and my siblings to get educated.”
+Growing up poor in the northern Philippines, Salvador shares with CFNet, “My parents only finished elementary school but worked really hard for me and my siblings to get educated.”
 She went on to finish a degree in chemistry at the University of the Philippines (UP) and through a series of scholarships, completed her doctorate at the University of Toronto.
 It was at UP that she met Goh who, at that time, was her thesis adviser.
 It was Goh that persuaded her to pursue a doctorate degree in Toronto.

 “During visits to my town after doing my PhD, I realized that very little had changed in how children were taught science since my grade school days,” Salvador recalled.
 “Science education was too theoretical which made it too abstract and seem difficult.”

-The hopes and dreams of Pueblo Science was hers and Goh’s: to inspire children, particularly in low-resource communities, to love and learn science, technology, engineering and math (STEM) and become the next generation of scientists and engineers.
+The hopes and dreams of Pueblo Science were hers and Goh’s: to inspire children, particularly in low-resource communities, to love and learn science, technology, engineering and math (STEM) and become the next generation of scientists and engineers.